secrets papagayo

 How Does Central America Compare to Other Wedding Destinations?

-Caribbean: $3,000-$15,000 for most islands.
-Wide variety from budget to ultra-luxury.
-Destination weddings in Jamaica and the DR offer the most competitive pricing.
+Caribbean $3,000 to $15,000+ Wide variety from budget to ultra-luxury; Jamaica and DR offer the most competitive pricing

-Traditional U.S. Wedding: $36,000 average.
-No vacation included for guests, higher per-vendor costs, and larger guest lists drive costs up.
+Traditional U.S. Wedding ~$36,000 No vacation included for guests, higher per-vendor costs, larger guest lists

 How to Budget for Your Central America Destination Wedding

-Book early: 12-18 months in advance for best rates, especially at boutique properties with limited inventory.
+• Book early.
+12 to 18 months in advance for best rates, especially at boutique properties with limited inventory.

-Consider green season: May through November offers 20-40% savings across the region.
+• Consider the green season.
+May through November offers 20% to 40% savings across the region.

-Build a 10-15% contingency: Currency fluctuations, last-minute upgrades, and domestic travel connections are easier to handle with a buffer.
+• Build a 10 to 15% contingency.
+Currency fluctuations, last-minute upgrades, and domestic travel connections are easier to handle with a buffer.

 What Do Guests Pay for a Central America Destination Wedding?

 Guests cover their own flights and resort stays.
 The couple pays for the wedding celebration.
-Key airports: Costa Rica’s Daniel Oduber Airport (LIR) in Liberia for Guanacaste resorts, Juan Santamaria (SJO) in San Jose for Arenal and Central Valley, Panama City’s Tocumen (PTY) for Panama resorts, and Belize City’s Philip Goldson (BZE) with domestic connections to the islands and Cayo District.
+Key airports include Costa Rica’s Daniel Oduber Airport (LIR) in Liberia for Guanacaste resorts, Juan Santamaria (SJO) in San Jose for Arenal and the Central Valley, Panama City’s Tocumen (PTY) for Panama resorts, and Belize City’s Philip Goldson (BZE) with domestic connections to the islands and Cayo District.

-All three countries receive direct flights from major U.S. cities.
-Flight times range from 2-5 hours depending on departure city and destination.
-Send save-the-dates 9-12 months in advance so guests can plan and budget for travel.
+All three countries receive direct flights from major U.S. cities, with flight times ranging from 2 to 5 hours depending on departure city and destination.
+Send save-the-dates 9 to 12 months in advance so guests can plan and budget for travel.

 Destination wedding planning